Bankruptcy You Say?

-You see, when we meet with people and look at all the options available to them in order to get out from under the overwhelming burden of debt, bankruptcy is just one of the options we go over with them, and we do so in relatively robust detail.
-The reasons that we go over what a bankruptcy would look like are:
+You see, when I used to meet people to look at all the options available to them in order to get out from under the overwhelming burden of debt, bankruptcy was just one of the options I would go over with them, and I would do so in relatively robust detail.
+The reasons that I went over what a bankruptcy would look like are:

-1. We are obligated to explain all options to our client (Of course this is a good thing).
+1. Obligation to explain all options to our client (Of course this is a good thing).

-2. More importantly, we review a bankruptcy scenario with our clients in order for them to be able to make a fully informed, objective, financial decision, as to why they may not want to file a bankruptcy.
-Further to that, they are able to properly contrast the other options available and how some of those options might stand head and shoulders above the bankruptcy option.
+2. More importantly, we would review a bankruptcy scenario with our clients in order for them to be able to make a fully informed, objective, financial decision, as to why they may not want to file a bankruptcy.
+Further to that, they were able to properly contrast the other options available and how some of those options might have stood head and shoulders above the bankruptcy option.

 So let’s take a high-level look at the difference between a consumer proposal and bankruptcy.
-You should be able to see for yourself why less than 1% of clients in our office end up filing bankruptcy.
+You should be able to see for yourself why less than 1% of clients of our office would end up filing bankruptcy.